What Is The Expanded Notation

 • 9.302: 9 + 3/10 + 2/1000

 Notice that we explicitly express each decimal place value as a fraction or decimal equivalent.
-This is crucial for understanding the relative magnitudes of the different digits and for performing calculations involving decimals.
-The inclusion of zero in places like 25.07 shows the absence of a value in the tenths position, emphasizing the importance of all place values in accurate representation.
+Now, this is crucial for understanding the relative magnitudes of the different digits and for performing calculations involving decimals.
+Practically speaking, the inclusion of zero in places like 25.
+07 shows the absence of a value in the tenths position, emphasizing the importance of all place values in accurate representation.

 Expanded Notation and Arithmetic Operations